Rundreise Lamezia

 Agropoli

-Along the Magnificent Coast of the Cilento Region
+Along the magnificent coast of the Cilento region

 The most beautiful part of this tour is the drive along the Cilento coast from Agropoli to Maratea.
 Parts of this coastal road is carved into the vertical cliff face.
 Of course, there are faster ways to get around further inland, but these two hours are pure pleasure.
 The drive is similar to Chapman’s Peak Drive on the Cape of Good Hope in South Africa, only much longer.
 A really creepy stretch is the drive through a former single-track railway tunnel near Pisciotta.
 You’ll also pass by several beautiful bays with fine sandy beaches that are perfect for a short break.